Jim-Kroovy/B.L.E.N.D/README.md

 ## 1 - Support Development
 *Please consider supporting financially!
 More help means more time i can put into updates, new features and support*

-- Donate to your chosen add-on on [Gumroad](https://gumroad.com/jimkroovy) - Gives me a metric of which add-ons should get priority.
+- Donate to your chosen add-on on [Gumroad](https://gumroad.com/jimkroovy) - Gives me a metric of which add-ons should get more work.
 - Purchase the bundle on [Blender Market] (link coming soon!) - Gives the Blender Foundation 25% of profits.
-- Support me on [Patreon](https://patreon.com/JimKroovy) - Gives you a discord server for feedback, ideas and support as well as giveaways.
+- Support me on [Patreon](https://patreon.com/JimKroovy) - Gives you higher priority in my discord server for feedback, ideas and support.

 If you want to stay up to date on what i'm working on you can also subscribe/follow me on:
 - [Youtube](https://www.youtube.com/c/JimKroovy)